 Build Dimension Dictionary

-With the distinct values fetched in previous step, Kylin will build dictionaries in memory.
+With the distinct values fetched in previous step, Kylin will build dictionaries in memory (in next version this will be moved to MR).
 Usually this step is fast, but if the value set is large, Kylin may report error like “Too high cardinality is not suitable for dictionary”.
 For UHC column, please use other encoding method for the UHC column, such as “fixed_length”, “integer” and so on.

 Save Cuboid Statistics and Create HTable

 This step is building the base cuboid from the intermediate table, which is the first round MR of the “by-layer” cubing algorithm.
 The mapper number is equals to the reducer number of step 2; The reducer number is estimated with the cube statistics: by default use 1 reducer every 500MB output; If you observed the reducer number is small, you can set “kylin.job.mapreduce.default.reduce.input.mb” in kylin.properties to a smaller value to get more resources, e.g: